 In another letter of dated 26th August 1787 he refers to meeting a friend in Calcutta, “I stayed with him for a few hours and drank bottle or two of his cool claret”.
-The same letter refers to friends in Singapore, where he also visited, as having servants for everything they do, and makes reference to one individual who has 60!
+The same letter refers to friends in Singapore, where he also visited.
+He referred to them as having servants for everything they do.
+He makes specific reference to one individual who has 60!
 It must have been a tough life for some.

-In correspondence dated 29th October 1788 he refers to enhancing his general seafaring knowledge, as well as going through a course of book-keeping, which “must be of great use to me in my line as a merchant”.
+In correspondence dated 29th October 1788 he refers to enhancing his general seafaring knowledge.
+He also states he will be going through a course of book-keeping, which “must be of great use to me in my line as a merchant”.
 For his amusement he is “retrieving my Latin with my friend Martin, and reading Guthrie’s Grammar, a book which gives a more concise history of the different countries of the globe than we have”.

 A letter dated 11th February 1789 refers to him working from 6 in the morning until 7 at night, sometimes later.
 A watch was also kept through the night to prevent the soldiers of the East India Company from deserting.

 In other correspondence he asks after his family.
 In several he also asks for and makes reference to his good friend Jamie Erskine.
 On occasion he also requests his father’s financial help in acquiring ‘investments’, promising to return his money in full upon his return.